Ian-Ennis/Ian-Ennis/README.md

 --------------------------
 schedule
 --------------------------
-The week of March 28th - April 3rd, I'm:
+The week of April 18th - 24th, I'm:
-- Transitioning all of my files to my new Macbook and getting the necessities installed.
-Hooray!
-- Algorithims!
-- Creating demo videos for my current projects
-- And, more algorithms
+- Studing more on data structures
+- Starting a new project repo (so many possibilities...)
+- Getting to know folks in the Denver area coding community

 --------------------------
 contact